 top of page

-The Federal Labor Relations Authority (FLRA): Safeguarding Collective Bargaining in the Federal Workforce
+The Federal Labor Relations Authority (FLRA): Safeguarding Fair Labor Practices in Government

 The Federal Labor Relations Authority (FLRA) is a cornerstone of labor-management relations within the U.S. federal government.
 Established by the Civil Service Reform Act of 1978 (CSRA), the FLRA was created to protect the rights of federal employees to organize, bargain collectively, and participate in union activities, while also maintaining the effective operation of government services.